 The red highlight represents the fascia.

-It is recommended to get your soffit and fascia included with your siding project to add extra protection to the siding against the climate, water, and deterioration to ultimately last you longer.
+Getting your soffit and fascia included with your siding project is recommended to add extra protection to the siding against the climate, water, and deterioration to ultimately last you longer.

 You can also have your garage frame and the underside of window boxes covered with siding for the same level of extra protection.

-It is important to note that using fiber cement siding is the best option to cover these areas.
-If a different material, like vinyl, is used, it is going to hold moisture and dust inside rather than keeping it out.
+It is important to note that fiber cement siding is the best option to cover these areas.
+If a different material, like vinyl, is used, it will hold moisture and dust inside rather than keeping it out.

 Siding from James Hardie is best recommended to fight against the weather and last.

-Painting and touching up any exterior areas, like your garage door or patio ceiling, is also recommended when having your siding replaced.
+Painting and touching up any exterior areas, like your garage door or patio ceiling, is also recommended when replacing your siding.
 It is best to get all exterior done and repaired or replaced at once so you do not have to worry about it short term.

-While none of these additions are required to have your siding replaced, it is recommended to add extra protection to your siding and your home.
+While none of these additions are required to have your siding replaced, adding extra protection to your siding and your home is recommended.

 Ready to have your siding replaced?

-Now you have a better understanding of what all goes into the overall cost of a siding project.
+Now, you have a better understanding of what goes into the overall cost of a siding project.

-The top influencers that will affect the price are the square footage of the area, material of siding, condition of the existing siding, and extra customizations or add-ons.
+The top influencers that will affect the price are the square footage of the area, the material, the condition of the existing siding, and extra customizations or add-ons.

 Southwest Exteriors offers fiber cement siding from James Hardie because it is proven to be the most popular siding brand in North America.
-It is durable and professional, and we want to offer you the best of the best.
+It is durable and professional, and we want to offer you the best.

-No matter what contractor or what type of siding you choose, it’s important to keep your priorities and goals in mind.
-The best product is never going to be the least expensive, so consider what is important to you and for your home when choosing a contractor and siding.
+No matter what contractor or type of siding you choose, keeping your priorities and goals in mind is essential.
+The best product will never be the least expensive, so consider what is important to you and your home when choosing a contractor and siding.